The-going/evlproject/content/dovetail/pipeline/porting/devnotes.md

   controlled by the proxy device.
 A detailed explanation is given in Documentation/irq_pipeline.rst when discussing the few changes to the scheduler core for supporting the Dovetail interface.
-If this is acceptable from a power saving perspective, having the co-kernel prevent the in-band kernel from entering a deeper C-state is enough to fix the issue, by overriding the `irq_cpuidle_control()` routine as follows:
+If this is acceptable from a power saving perspective, having the autonomous core prevent the in-band kernel from entering a deeper C-state is enough to fix the issue, by overriding the `irq_cpuidle_control()` routine as follows:

 ```
 bool irq_cpuidle_control(struct cpuidle_device *dev,